lexbailey/blender_sync_hide_viewport/README.md

 Select some objects in a 3D view, right click anywhere in the 3D view, and use the two new menu options:

- - "Copy Disable-in-Renders to Disable-in-Viewports"
+ - "Copy Disable-in-Renders to Disable-in-Viewports" <- operates on the selection[1]
+ - "Always show in viewports" <- operates on the selection[1]
- - "Always show in viewports"
+ - "Always show ALL in viewports" <- operates on all objects in the scene

 ## Bugs, issues, suggestions